hazaarlabs/hazaar-mvc/docs/src/docs/basics/views/helpers.md

 View helpers provide a way to programatically generate views and layouts using PHP.
 A helper can be created that provides one or more functions that returns a displayable object such as a `Hazaar\Html\Div`, `Hazaar\Html\Span` or any other object derrived from the `Hazaar\Html\Element` class.

-There are a number of view helpers built into Hazaar MVC, such as:
+There are a number of view helpers built into Hazaar, such as:

 * `html` for easily generating HTML objects programatically, simplifying the interaction between PHP code, variables and the final HTML output.
 * `jquery` which easily configures jQuery for use in a view by automatically linking the JavaScript library required and adding custom JavaScript code.